Screenreader Navigation - [ Skip to Content | Skip to Main Navigation ]

 Florida Statutes, Part III, Chapter 112

-Florida Statutes, Part III, Chapter 112, provide that no faculty or staff member shall engage in any outside activity that interferes with the full performance of his or her assigned duties.
+Florida Statutes, Part III, Chapter 112, provide that no faculty or staff member shall engage in any outside activity that interferes with the full performance of their assigned duties.
 They further provide that such activities shall not create a conflict of interest, which is defined in Chapter 112.312 to mean a situation in which regard for a private interest tends to lead to disregard of a public duty or interest.
 The responsibility for complying with these provisions of Florida law is placed upon the faculty or staff member.

 Prohibitions under Chapter 112, Florida Statutes